canada-ca/digital-playbook-guide-numerique/en/5-address-security-privacy-risks.md

 * Develop, update, and maintain written cybersecurity policies and procedures, including on governance by both service and organizational management.
 * Develop, publish and maintain training and awareness material as required, to establish secure service-user behaviours

+* Make sure the service limits access to physical and logical assets and associated facilities to authorized users, processes, or devices consistent with the risk of unauthorized access.
+* Maintain logs of user access and system interactions to fully trace a user as they traverse each part of the system
+* Implement layered defenses to reduce exposure to cyber threats with increased awareness and understanding to proactively manage such threats

 **Alpha Stage**
 {: .dpgn-data-ignore}